More Cloth Doll Makers

 Stella Adler, Adler Favor & Novelty Company dolls 1919-1930 USA, boudoir type dolls with long limbs, floppy cloth character dolls; Boo doll, Sal doll and Rube doll all with voice boxes, mask face dolls; Doodle Dear doll and an infant doll, Baby Love doll.

-Alliance Toy Company dolls 1917-1920 ENG, made all cloth character dolls, Golliwogg dolls.
+Alliance Toy Company 1917-1920 ENG, made all cloth character dolls, Golliwogg dolls.

 B. Altman & Co dolls 1920s-1930s USA, New York city department store sold cloth dolls labeled; Made in (Name of Country) for B. Altman & Company.
 Some of these cloth dolls resembled Alma dolls, they also imported unmarked Norah Welling dolls from England.

-American Stuffed Novelty Co. dolls 1923-1930 NYC, USA Art and Boudoir dolls with long limbs in sateen fabric, painted press cloth face, Aunt Jemima doll, Like Like Line of dolls; Co-Ed Flapper doll, Pierrot doll, Pierrette doll, Trilby doll, distributed thru Edwin A. Besser, Borgfeldt, Louis Wolf & Co - Life Like Line doll mark -------------------------->
+American Stuffed Novelty Co.
+1923-1930 NYC, USA Art and Boudoir dolls with long limbs in sateen fabric, painted press cloth face, Aunt Jemima doll, Like Like Line of dolls; Co-Ed Flapper doll, Pierrot doll, Pierrette doll, Trilby doll distributed thru Edwin A. Besser, Borgfeldt, Louis Wolf & Co - Life Like Line doll mark -------------------------->

-Annalee Mobilitee Dolls 1930s-present, USA, felt cloth dolls of children, adults, animals, imaginary characters and more.
+Annalee Mobilitee Co 1930s-present, USA, felt cloth dolls of children, adults, animals, imaginary characters and more.

 S. Arno & Son dolls 1917-1918 England, made cloth dolls.

-Arnold Print Works dolls 1876-1925+ USA, colorful printed lithograph cloth dolls, cut, stuffed, sewn by the home sewer.
+Arnold Print Works Incorporated 1876-1925+ North Adams, Mass.
+USA, colorful printed lithograph cloth dolls, cut, stuffed to be sewn by the home sewer.

-Art Fabric Mills dolls 1899-1910 (sole distributors, then successors Selchow & Richter 1911-1930), USA, Edgar Newell (company President) created a cutout printed cloth infant doll named Life-Size Doll, 8-30" tall, colorful lithograph facial features, hair, black high boots, undergarment and printed on bottom of foot: Art Fabric Mills New York Pat.
-Feb, 1900.
-Some Art Fabric Mills cloth doll names are: Topsy dolls, Cry Baby Pin Cushion doll, Foxy Grandpa doll, Buster Brown doll 16", Diana doll, Bridget doll, Uncle doll, Baby doll, Billy doll and the Newlywed Kid dolls.
+Art Fabric Mills dolls 1900-1910 USA, (then successors Selchow & Richter 1911-1930) Edgar Newell (company President) created a cutout printed cloth infant doll named Life-Size Doll, 8-30" tall, colorful lithograph facial features, hair, black high boots, undergarment and printed on bottom of foot: Art Fabric Mills New York Pat.
+Feb.
+13, 1900 .
+Some Art Fabric Mills cloth doll names are: Topsy dolls, Cry Baby Pin Cushion doll, Foxy Grandpa doll, Buster Brown doll 16", Diana doll, Bridget doll, Uncle doll, Baby doll, Billy doll and Newlywed Kid dolls.